 A properly-architected software should be comparatively easy to test.
-We talk in relative and not absolute terms because we still have to consider maturity, size, and the number of features we want to include in our testing scope.
+We talk in relative and not absolute terms because we must consider maturity, size, and the number of features we want to include in our testing scope.

 Without robust and automated testing, the case for Agile is lost.

-However, you still need to hire automation experts, agree on the best tools, implement them with the infrastructure that supports them, adjust your production processes to accommodate them, and train the team on how best to use them.
+However, you still need to hire automation experts, agree on the best tools, implement them with the support infrastructure, adjust your production processes to accommodate them, and train the team on how best to use them.

-This investment needs a budget, milestones, deadlines, and maybe a project manager.
+This investment needs a budget, milestones, deadlines, and a project manager.
 It’s a serious effort.

 8. State of Software